-Crust: When I was making the crust I was surprised at the how the mixture looked.
+Crust: When I was making the crust I was surprised at how the mixture looked.
 It seemed to be too floury.
 I was afraid it wasn’t going to come together.
 Rest assured it works perfectly.
-The crust has a lovely flakiness to it.
+The crust has lovely flakiness to it.
 Just press it in the pan as directed and you’ll be rewarded with a flaky cookie crust you didn’t even have to roll out.

 Below is how the crust mixture looked after it took a whirl in the food processor and was ready to go.

 Filling: The filling is pretty straightforward.
 Yes, you have to stir it constantly, but your efforts will be greatly rewarded with a coconut cream mixture that is darn near absolute perfection.
 So stir baby, STIR!!!

 The exact cooking time will obviously be based on your cooktop and where you set the heat.
 Mine took about 20 minutes.
 Oh, and make sure you use your largest saucepan (I used my 3 1/2 quart) cuz this recipe makes a lot of filling.

 Of course, these flavor-intense bars need to be kept in the fridge.
 Nothing beats the cold creamy reward of a treat like this.
 Keep ‘em cold and covered for best results.